Why It Works

 Rice, for serving (I like using red or black rice)

-Combine garlic, ginger, thick cilantro stems, and half of the chili in the bowl of a mortar and pestle (see note).
+Combine garlic, ginger, thick cilantro stems, and half of the chile in the bowl of a mortar and pestle (see notes).
 Sprinkle with about 1 teaspoon of salt.
 Pound into a rough paste and set aside.
-Thinly slice remaining half chili and set aside for garnish.
+Thinly slice remaining half chile and set aside for garnish.

 Open 1 can of coconut milk and carefully spoon off about 3 tablespoons of the solid fat from the surface and place it in a large Dutch oven.
 Add 1 tablespoon of vegetable oil.
 Heat over medium-high heat, stirring frequently, until coconut fat separates and solids start to sizzle, about 4 minutes.
 Continue cooking, stirring constantly, until solids turn pale golden brown, about 1 minute longer.
 Add the pounded garlic/ginger mixture and cook, stirring, until aromatic, about 30 seconds.
 Add half of sliced scallions and turmeric and cook, stirring, until lightly softened, about 1 minute.

 Add remaining contents of both cans of coconut milk along with 1 quart of water or stock.
 Add sweet potatoes.
 Bring to a boil, and reduce to a bare simmer.
 Cook until sweet potatoes are totally softened, about 15 minutes.

 Meanwhile, combine peanuts and remaining tablespoon of oil in a medium skillet set over medium heat.
 Cook, tossing and stirring frequently, until peanuts are a deep golden brown, about 8 minutes.
 Immediately transfer to a bowl to prevent scorching.